-If you have suffered serious personal injury in a side impact collision that was someone else’s fault, the esteemed California attorneys of Compass Law Group, PC are ready to help.
+If you have suffered serious personal injury in a side impact collision that was someone else’s fault, the esteemed California attorneys of Compass Law Group, LLP are ready to help.
 We are dedicated to working energetically until we obtain the compensation you and your family deserve.
 Not only do we have comprehensive knowledge of California law; we have exceptional negotiation skills and courtroom strategies to lead you to a successful outcome.

 When most people think of side impact collisions, they picture T-bones in which the front of one vehicle slams into the side of another.
 There is, however, another fairly common variety of side impact crash known as a lateral side-impact accident.
 This occurs when cars riding in the same direction scrape against one another.
 Also, some side impact accident injuries result from single driver accidents in which the driver hits a tree, telephone pole, or similar obstruction with the side of his/her car.

 T-bone crashes occur most when one car is making a left turn at an intersection and hits the vehicle going straight ahead.
 In most cases of this nature, the driver making the left turn is considered liable because he/she ran a red light or stop sign.
 Still, it is possible that the driver going straight is the one at fault for illegally passing a traffic sign or signal, or of not noticing that the driver turning left has a green arrow.
 T-bone crashes can also happen when one vehicle skids on a wet or icy road, or is hit by a third party, and then bangs into the side of another vehicle.

 Side-impact collisions can easily happen when one driver fails to be alert to the fact that she/he is crossing over the line that defines the lanes, fais to look in the rearview mirror when changing lanes, or fails to double-check for a car in his/her blindspot.
 These side impact collisions are known as sideswipes.